-11 Ministerial directions are available from the Department of Planning, Industry and Environment's website.
+8 Ministerial directions are available from the Department of Planning, Industry and Environment's website.
 At the time of this plan's commencement, the only relevant applicable development the Minister for Planning has directed to be excluded from section 7.11 contributions is seniors housing provided by a social housing provider.
 The Minister issued the direction on 14 September 2007.
 Under the direction, seniors housing and social housing provider have the same meaning as in State Environmental Planning Policy (Housing for Seniors or People with a Disability) 2004.

-service and a distinct community benefit, for example, hospitals, schools and emergency services.
-Discounts will not be provided for development for the purpose of agencies' administrative functions where a direct front line service is not being provided.
+purpose of agencies' administrative functions where a direct front line service is not being provided.